-AdaptiBar prepares students for the MBE portion of the Florida bar examination.
+AdaptiBar prepares students for the MBE portion of the Florida Bar Examination.
 The MBE occurs on one day, which is divided into two, three-hour parts, each consisting of 100 questions.
 When answering MBE questions, students apply fundamental legal principles instead of local case or statutory law.
-During the MBE, students analyze fact situations or act as advocates.
+During the MBE, students analyze fact situations and apply black letter law.
 Students choose only one correct answer - the best answer - from the four available choices.

 For more information on the Florida Bar Exam, visit the official Florida Bar Examination site.